javiyu/redis_monitor/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Please write meaningful test, ff you need to execute them:
+Please write meaningful test, if you need to execute them:

     $ rspec spec